-This is an attempt to do a sentiment classification for the movies.
-We will build a binary linear classifier that reads movie reviews, as you would see from the sites like Rotten Tomatoes, and predicts whether the result is positive or negative
+This is an attempt to build a sentiment classifier for movie reviews.
+We’ll create a binary linear classifier that reads reviews, like you’d see on Rotten Tomatoes, and predicts whether the sentiment is positive or negative.

-The attempt is to classified given movie reviews as ”positive” and ”negative”, Here, we will create a simple text classification system that can perform this task automatically.
+The goal is to classify given movie reviews as “positive” or “negative” using a simple text classification system built from scratch.

 import random